Ludrak/ft_services/README.md

 TODO add wp pluggin

 -- grafana
-TODO access to grafana with https
+MAYBE access to grafana with https
+TODO connect grafana to InfluxDB database (create by telegraf) TODO create and config dashboards of grafana

+-- influxDB
+TODO create volume (in docker and kubernetes)

+-- TIG
+TODO connect differents services together
+TODO see if influxDB service connect influxDB and telegraf TODO see if influxDB service connect influxDB and grafana